noornido/Turing-Machine-Simulation/README.md

 # Turing-Machine-Simulation for educational purposes.
 A simulation of how the Turing Machine processes an input tape.
-Source code is Java.
+Source code is in Java.